wso2/docs-ei/en/ballerina-integrator/docs/develop/working-with-vscode.md

-# Continuous Integration and Continuous Delivery (CI/CD)
+# Working with VS Code